-Mail the completed form to the address at the top of the form.
+- Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

 Frequently Asked Questions

-Consequently, the collective bargaining agreement negotiated by the union and your employer will continue to set the terms and conditions of your employment and the union will continue to represent you in grievances, contract enforcement, discipline assistance or other proceedings governed by the collective bargaining agreement.
+The collective bargaining agreement negotiated by the union and your employer will continue to set the terms and conditions of your employment and the union will continue to represent you in grievances, contract enforcement, discipline assistance or other proceedings governed by the collective bargaining agreement.

-No. All provisions of the collective bargaining agreement between the union and your employer will continue to govern your employment.
-Your wages, health benefits, retirement and anything else governed by the collective bargaining agreement will remain unchanged if you opt out of MCO-SEIU.
+No. Under state law, a union contract is binding on all employees in a bargaining unit, regardless of whether they are technically union “members.”
+Your compensation, health benefits, retirement, and anything else governed by the collective bargaining agreement will remain unchanged if you opt out of MCO/SEIU Local 526M.

-While the terms of the collective bargaining agreement will still govern your employment, as a nonmember, the union may choose to prevent you from participating in internal union affairs, such as attending union meetings or voting in union elections, including contract ratification votes.
-Unions also commonly withhold any special “members-only” deals or discounts the union has arranged for with businesses.
+While the terms of the contract will still govern your employment, union officials commonly prohibit nonmembers from participating in internal union affairs, such as attending union meetings, voting for union officers or participating in contract ratification votes.
+You’ll also be ineligible for any special “members only” benefits, such as discounts on additional insurance, scholarship programs, or deals the union has arranged with businesses.
 You may no longer receive the union newsletter or similar publications.